-Australian Open: Edmund, Mertens are surprise semifinalists
+Ailing Nadal loses to Cilic at Australian Open

 First top-10 win

 Edmund began his Melbourne campaign by ousting US Open finalist Kevin Anderson and in defeating Dimitrov, collected his first top-10 win in 15 attempts.
-He is sure to face more top-10 opposition Thursday in either Rafael Nadal or Marin Cilic.
+He faces more top-10 opposition in Cilic.

-Nadal is the favorite in that night session clash since he has won his last five matches against the Croatian, dropping one set.

-A Nadal-Edmund semifinal would resemble the potential semifinal in the other half of the draw, Roger Federer versus Hyeon Chung: One of the sport's titans encountering a prospect with a seemingly bright future.

 As for Dimitrov, an accumulation of lengthy matches cost the third seed Tuesday.
 He needed five sets to beat the unheralded Mackenzie McDonald in the second round and four to see off Andrey Rublev thereafter.